AarushiBK/Product_Metadata/README.md

 # Product_Metadata

 ## Bucket Definitions:
-### Fashion
+### Clothing
-Includes clothing, jewelry, and ethnic wear.
+Includes clothing and ethnic wear.
+It appeals to users that value aesthetics, trends, and cultural expression.

+### Jewelry
+Includes jewelry.
 It appeals to users that value aesthetics, trends, and cultural expression.

 ### Budget
 Includes products < 500 rupees or have > 60% discount.
 It appeals to cost-conscious or mass-market users.